 - 1. Shared governance.
 TTF bear significant responsibility for shared governance and are therefore expected to serve actively on departmental, college, and university committees and in other roles in service to the institution.
-Assistant professors are expected to perform some service, typically within the department, though less than associate and especially full professors, for whom service expectations both inside and outside the department rise substantially over the course of a career.
-The department includes service in the faculty union, United Academics of the University of Oregon, among the service activities that constitute shared governance. - 2.
+Assistant professors are expected to perform some service, typically within the department, though less than associate and especially full professors, for whom service expectations both inside and outside the department rise substantially over the course of a career. - 2.
 Departmental service.
 TTF are expected to take part in the normal service workload of the department.
-This includes participation in standing and ad hoc committees work as spelled out in the department's internal governance document, any regular work needed (in the judgment of the department head) beyond that, and any other service work that may happen irregularly (for example, curricular review and program review). - 3.
+This includes participation in standing and ad hoc committee work as spelled out in the department's internal governance document, any regular work needed (in the judgment of the department head) beyond that, and any other service work that may happen irregularly (for example, curricular review and program review). - 3.
 Professional service.
 TTF often serve as members or officers of professional organizations, editorial boards, and conference and prize committees for their disciplines at the national and international levels.
 They are also called upon to lend expert evaluations in the peer review of academic publications, grants and fellowships, and promotion and tenure cases for colleagues at other institutions.